Working with Marathon Oil

 ISN Training Tools and Information Guides

 Download a copy of our HES Orientation Info Page

 Download a copy of our ISN Online Training Tool QRG

 Download a copy of our ISN ID Card Step by Step Guide - Upload Employee Photo

 Download a copy of our ID Card Request Process

 Requirements & Details

-Contractors are responsible for providing the appropriate safety and job training to ensure that their employees have the knowledge and skills to perform their jobs safely.
-As a minimum, Marathon contractors are expected to meet regulatory training requirements applicable to the jurisdiction where the work is to be performed and the hazards associated with the work or work environment.
-The Marathon contract or Job Order may stipulate additional health, safety and environmental training requirements.
+Contractor is responsible for providing the appropriate safety and job training to ensure Contractor Personnel have the knowledge and skills to perform their jobs safely.
+As a minimum, Contractors must meet regulatory training requirements applicable to the jurisdiction where the Work is to be performed and the hazards associated with the Work or work environment.
+The Master Contract, job order, recurring order, or any other commercial agreement may stipulate additional health, safety, and environmental training requirements.